 If you still disagree with the decision you received in appeal level two—or you didn’t receive a timely decision from QIC and want to escalate your appeal—then you can request an over-the-phone, video-conference, or (under certain circumstances) in-person hearing with an ALJ.
 Or, if you’d prefer not to attend a hearing, then you can request that an OMHA ALJ or attorney adjudicator “make a decision based on evidence and the administrative record of the appeal (known as an on-the-record decision).”
 Bear in mind, though, that the dollar amount in controversy (AIC) after the QIC’s decision must meet a certain threshold.

 You must file your request within 60 days of receiving the QIC’s reconsideration decision—or, in the case of an untimely response from QIC, 60 days from the expiration of the reconsideration period.
 Instructions should be available in your reconsideration letter.
 But, just in case, here are links to the OHMA-100 and -100A (new as of January 2017)—as well as the OHMA-104 (which you’ll file in addition to the OHMA-100 if you’re requesting an on-the-record review).
-To learn more about this level of the appeal process, click here.
+To learn more about this level of the appeal process, click check out the OMHA page.

 It’s also worth noting that as of 2017, there is a process delay at this level of the appeal process, and OHMA is prioritizing specific Part D prescription drug denial cases.
 That being said, “new appeal requests are processed as quickly as possible.”
 And you can expect to receive an Acknowledgement of Request letter when your case makes it into OHMA’s tracking system.
 You may also qualify to participate in one of OHMA’s pilot programs that are designed to reduce the number of pending ALJ hearing requests: Settlement Conference Facilitation and Statistical Sampling Initiative.
 If the OHMA isn’t able to make a timely decision on your claim, then you will receive instructions to escalate the case to the next appeal level.